NicoOhler/Notes/Informatik/Information Security/Network Security.md

 				+ jQuery.html()
 				+ jQuery $()
 				+ ...
 		+ SVG
 			+ can run JavaScript for some reason
+			+ may be used for XSS
+		+ Content-Security Policy
+			+ whitelist-based filtering of
+				+ JavaScript
+				+ CSS
+				+ embedded frames
+				+ fetch
+				+ ...